 Making matters even more confusing is the fact that 26 states have passed laws defining business opportunities and regulating their sales.
 Often these statutes are drafted so comprehensively that they include franchises as well.

-1. A business involves the sale or lease of any product, service, equipment, etc. that will enable the purchaser-licensee to begin a business.2.
-The licensor or seller of a business declares that it will secure or assist the buyer in finding a suitable location or provide the product to the purchaser-licensee.3.
+1. A opportunity involves the sale or lease of any product, service, equipment, etc. that will enable the purchaser-licensee to begin a .2.
+The licensor or seller of a opportunity declares that it will secure or assist the buyer in finding a suitable location or provide the product to the purchaser-licensee.3.
 The licensor-seller guarantees an income greater than or equal to the price the licensee-buyer pays for the product when it’s resold and that there is a market present for the product or service.4.
-The initial fee paid to the seller in order to start the business must range between $400 and $1,000.5.
-The licensor-seller promises to buy back any product purchased by the licensee-buyer in the event it cannot be sold to the prospective customers of the business.
+The initial fee paid to the seller in order to start the opportunity must range between $400 and $1,000.5.
+The licensor-seller promises to buy back any product purchased by the licensee-buyer in the event it cannot be sold to the prospective customers of the .

 6. Any products or services developed by the seller-licensor will be purchased by the licensee-buyer.